lumijiez/lumijiez/README.md

 # Hey, I'm Daniel.

-I'm a student at the Software Engineering faculty of the Technical University of Moldova.
+I'm a student of Software Engineering.

 I am interested in high- and low-level systems, simulations, and computer graphics!